ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/examples/abr-vis-app.md

 To design visualizations with the ABR design interface, you'll need to start the ABR server.
-In a perfect world, you'll be able to launch it directly from the editor, but that may not work so we will provide two sets ,questionnaire!of instructions for this part.
+In a perfect world, you'll be able to launch it directly from the editor, but that may not work so we will provide two sets of instructions for this part.

 ### Option 1: Start ABR Server from Unity